SuperDuperKev/VR-Project-1/README.md

 		light.setAttribute('intensity', 1);
 }
 ```
+***
+Clicking on the sphere located in front of the door will spawn a sphere (1 per click) and these spheres can be rolled around by walking forward into them.

 ![Feature 2: Dynamic sphere spawner](./images/screenshots/dynamic_object2.gif)

-Clicking on the sphere located in front of the door will spawn a sphere (1 per click) and these spheres can be rolled around by walking forward into them.

-This is achieved with the `makeSphere()` Javscript function (below).
+This is achieved with the `makeSphere()` JavaScript function (below).
 Using the `querySelector` we select the id of the initial sphere that is clicked and append children to this sphere *each time* _any_ of the children or the parent are clicked.
 Using `make_box.setAttribute('dynamic-body', true)` the spheres become physical objects.

 ```javascript
 function makeSphere(){